danny-waite/bounty-dapp/README.md

 2. `yarn install` or `npm install`
 3. ensure you have truffle installed globally with `npm install -g truffle`
 4. run `truffle develop`
-5. in a new terminal run `npm run bridge-truffle`, this allows us to test the oracle contract locally.
-You will likely need to replace Line 30 of `ExchangeRateOracle.sol` with the line given when the bridge has initialised.
-6. `npm start` this will start the react development web server and should open your browser to http://localhost:3000 you can also use the app at http://128.1.78.11/
+5. `npm start` this will start the react development web server and should open your browser to http://localhost:3000 you can also use the app at http://128.1.78.11/

-## Testing
+## Testing the UI
 You'll need to ensure you have Metamask installed, I recommend using the latest version which provide web3 1.0 as this supports UI refresh when you switch accounts in Metamask.

 1. Goto Create Bounty and enter details about your bounty.
 If you enable escrow, the prize will be sent with the transaction and stored in the smart contract.